kwonus/Quelle-Obsolete/Quelle.md

 *created AND God, but NOT Heaven AND NOT Earth)*

-The simplest form to find ALL of three words (in the beginning):
+The simplest form to find ALL of three words:

 *in the beginning*